Wreaperz/ICT435-Final-Team7/README.md

 # How To Use The P.A.C.
 M.A.N.
 Project
 1. Download the .zip file of the project and save it wherever you want.
-2. Unzip the project, and then move your .pcap file into the *same directory as the executable* (PACMAN/PACMAN/bin/Debug).
+2. Unzip the project, and then move your .pcap file into the *same directory as the executable*.
 3. Run the executable (it is pretty self-explanatory)
 4. Screens 1 and 2 are just the title page and the project contributors.
 Screen 3 is the important one.
 5. Enter all of the **required** information, as well as any other information you desire.